timescale/templates/README.md

-# TimescaleDB Finance
+# Timescale Templates

+This project is a Wor kin progress
-Welcome to the TimescaleDB Finance repository!
-This project is dedicated to providing tools and workflows for effectively processing financial data using TimescaleDB.
+This project is dedicated to providing tools and workflows for effectively start with Timescale without being too worried about the initial configs.

+The idea is just make a first opinionated version based on experts in our community.

+This is a work in progress and we're starting with processing financial data using TimescaleDB.

 ## What is TimescaleDB?